polyfea/polyfea-controller/README.md

 * **resolvedServiceURL**: The computed URL where the microfrontend is served from
 * **frontendClassRef**: Reference to the bound MicroFrontendClass including acceptance status
 * **rejectionReason**: Explanation when rejected by namespace policy
+* **importMapConflicts**: List of module specifiers that couldn't be registered due to conflicts with other microfrontends (first-registered wins)
 * **observedGeneration**: The generation most recently observed by the controller

 Example status when accepted: